What an alarming newspaper headline to greet you first thing on a Saturday morning: “Holiday World visitor suffers humiliating loss.”

 But only one person mourns the loss of Tank Tag.

-The Lost Parents/Height Measurement Station located next to the Alamo used to be the building for Tank Tag, a life-sized game with, you guessed it, tanks.
+The Lost Parents/Height Measurement Station located next to the Alamo used to be the building for Tank Tag, a life-sized game built in 1992 with, you guessed it, tanks.
 Tori, our rides director, insists on still calling that little building Tank Tag, despite my frequent protests.

 On the two-way radio: “We need more Phone Find wristbands at Tank Tag!”